Psycho-sexual health of FGM survivors

-In 2018, in its guidelines on the management of health complications from female genital mutilations (WHO, 2018) as well as in its clinical guideline (GAMS Belgium, 2020), the WHO emphasized the importance of adopting a holistic approach and bringing psychological support to women in need.
+In 2018, in it’s guidelines on the management of health complications from FGM (WHO, 2018) as well as in it’s clinical guideline (GAMS Belgium, 2020), the WHO emphasized the importance of adopting a holistic approach and bringing psychological support to women in need.

 Furthermore, the scarce development of mental health system and psychological support in some countries, above all in Africa, have imposed an important limit to our research and explain why our data and analysis focus more on Europe.
-Indeed, more studies, therapies, solutions are developed in Europe and the situation is very different in Africa where it is far more difficult to find services and reports on this matter.
+Indeed, more studies, therapies and solutions are developed in Europe and the situation is very different in Africa where it is harder to find services and reports on this matter.

-The purpose of this thematic note is to discuss the psychological consequences of FGM, present the current solutions and highlight what is currently at stake.
-If it is possible to identify psychological consequences directly linked to FGM, it is crucial to understand this event into women’s life path and a broader social, cultural, economic context also influencing mental well-being.
-This dimension has to be integrated into solutions put in place and / or recommended to cover FGM psychological complications and resolve a main issue, namely (re)construct a positive self-image and (re)connect with others.
-Finally, there is still much to be done to enhance psychological support to women and girls affected by FGM and to offer them support adapted to their needs.
+The purpose of this thematic note is to discuss the psychological consequences of FGM, present the current solutions and highlight what is at stake.
+If it is possible to identify psychological consequences directly linked to FGM, it is crucial to understand this event in the larger context of a women’s life path and a broader social, cultural, economic context which also influences mental well-being.
+This dimension has to be integrated into solutions put in place and / or recommended to cover FGMs psychological complications and resolve a main issue, namely (re)construct a positive self-image and (re)connect with others.
+Finally, there is still much to be done to enhance psychological support to women and girls affected by FGM and to offer them support which is adapted to their needs.

 Find the recording below, and the summary of the webinar here.